baiyin/baiyin.github.io/_posts/2024-12-27-Steps-to-Set-Up-RagFlow-on-macOS.md

 docker compose -f docker/docker-compose.yml up -d
 ```
 Note: The initial startup may take several minutes, depending on the image size, network speed, and host performance.
-4. Test the browser interface

-Open http://127.0.0.1 in your browser and check if the RagFlow login page loads successfully.
+After finished, open http://127.0.0.1 in your browser and check if the RagFlow login page loads successfully.

-5. Troubleshoot Issue 1: Registration and login are unresponsive
+4. Troubleshoot Issue 1: Registration and login are unresponsive

 Check the logs of the ragflow-server container:
 ```shell